Trees in Trouble Reading Answers: IELTS Reading Sample

 Trees In Trouble Reading Passage

-Paragraph 1: Big trees are incredibly important ecologically.
+Big trees are incredibly important ecologically.
 For a start, they sustain countless other species.
 They provide shelter for many animals, and their trunks and branches can become gardens, hung with green ferns, orchids and bromeliads, coated with mosses and draped with vines.
 With their tall canopies (leaves and branches that form a cover high above the ground) basking in the sun, they capture vast amounts of energy.
 This allows them to produce massive crops of fruit, flowers and foliage that sustain much of the animal life in the forest.

-Paragraph 2: Only a small number of tree species have the genetic capacity to grow really big.
+Only a small number of tree species have the genetic capacity to grow really big.
 The mightiest are native to North America, but big trees grow all over the globe, from the tropics to the boreal forests of the high latitudes.
 To achieve giant stature, a tree needs three things: the right place to establish its seedling, good growing conditions and lots of time with low adult mortality(no. of deaths within a particular group).
 Disrupt any of these, and you can lose your biggest trees.

-Paragraph 3: In some parts of the world, populations of big trees are dwindling because their seedlings cannot survive or grow.
+In some parts of the world, populations of big trees are dwindling because their seedlings cannot survive or grow.
 In southern India, for instance, an aggressive non-native shrub, Lantana camara, is invading the floor of many forests.
 Lantana grows so thickly that young trees often fail to take root.
 With no young trees to replace them, it is only a matter of time before most of the big trees disappear.
 Across much of northern Australia, gamba grass from Africa is overrunning native savannah woodlands.
 The grass grows up to four metres tall and burns fiercely, creating super-hot fires that cause catastrophic tree mortality.

-Paragraph 5: The Clarks’ hypothesis, if correct, means tropical forests would shrink over time.
+The Clarks’ hypothesis, if correct, means tropical forests would shrink over time.
 The largest, oldest trees would progressively die off and tend not to be replaced.
 According to the Clarks, this might trigger a destabilisation of the climate; as older trees die, forests would release some of their stored carbon into the atmosphere, prompting a vicious cycle of further warming, forest shrinkage and carbon emissions.

-Paragraph 6: Big trees face threats from elsewhere.
+Big trees face threats from elsewhere.
 The most serious is increasing mortality, especially of mature trees.
 Across much of the planet, forests of slow-growing ancient trees have been cleared for human use.
 In western North America, most have been replaced by monocultures of fast-growing conifers.
 Siberia’s forests are being logged at an incredible rate.
-Logging in tropical forests is selective but the timber cutters usually prioritise the biggest and oldest trees.
+Logging in tropical forests is selective, but the timber cutters usually prioritise the biggest and oldest trees.
 In the Amazon, my colleagues and I found the mortality rate for the biggest trees had tripled in small patches of rainforest surrounded by pasture land.
 This happens for two reasons.
 First, as they grow taller, big trees become thicker and less flexible: when winds blow across the surrounding cleared land, there is nothing to stop their acceleration.
 When they hit the trees, the impact can snap them in half.
-Second, rainforest fragments dry out when surrounded by dry, hot pastures and the resulting drought can have devastating consequences: one four-year study has shown that death rates will double for smaller trees but will increase 4.5 times for bigger trees.
+Second, rainforest fragments dry out when surrounded by dry, hot pastures, and the resulting drought can have devastating consequences: one four-year study has shown that death rates will double for smaller trees but will increase 4.5 times for bigger trees.

-Paragraph 7: Particular enemies to large trees are insects and disease.
+Particular enemies of large trees are insects and disease.
 Across vast areas of western North America, increasingly mild winters are causing massive outbreaks of bark beetles.
 These tiny creatures can kill entire forests as they tunnel their way through the inside of trees.
 In both North America and Europe, fungus-causing diseases such as Dutch elm disease have killed off millions of stately trees that once gave beauty to forests and cities.
 As a result of human activity, such enemies reach even the remotest corners of the world, threatening to make the ancient giants a thing of the past.

-Questions 1-7
+Trees in Trouble Reading Questions 1-7

 The reading passage has seven paragraphs: A-G.